 |Monday 11 November, 2019||HSC written examinations conclude & HSC Assessment Ranks released online (via Students Online)

 Now you know what key dates are awaiting you this year, it’s time to move from the macro to the micro with a study schedule.

-This will allow you to actually allocate your time each week and work towards important tasks like assessment due dates or exams in manageable chunks.
+This is great for time management as it will allow you to actually allocate your time each week and work towards important tasks like assessment due dates or exams in manageable chunks.

 The key to a weekly schedule is to be as detailed as you can be.
 It’s your HSC year, and this is the time to make every hour count!

 Schedule in the hours that you’re at school, extra-curricular activities or part time work as well as your study time.

 To make your own study schedule, here’s a template you can download and use!
 Simply print it out and write in your weekly schedule!

 During your HSC year, you are always going to have conflicting interests.

 It is vital that you learn how to prioritise your tasks so that you can focus on your most important tasks immediately, and leave the less important tasks for another time.

 “In preparing for battle I have always found that plans are useless, but planning is indispensable” – Dwight Eisenhower